 Wild Man as Dionysian Rebel

 "Just keep your hands and face away from his mouth."

-It can't be over stated the liberating effect Blutarsky had on the masculine psyche when Animal house was first released upon the world in 1978.
-We had been looking for him, but wild man had gone to college!
+It can't be over stated the liberating effect Blutarsky had on the masculine psyche when Animal House was first released upon the world in 1978.
 After losing him when Quint died in Jaws, we finally re-found him in a ratty frat house, catching hurled bottles of beer like a Zen boozehound amok in the early 60s time capsule forest.
 We learn at the end he went on to become a senator, which made us, at last, optimistic for America's future.
 Seen today the film seems remarkably of-a-piece, the era predating the Summer of Love rock explosion, when there were just folkies and soul acts and it's as if Bluto and company are conjuring the rock and roll edge right before your eyes.
 Belushi shows why he was such a beloved presence and wears his indebtedness to Harpo Marx, W.C.
 Fields, and Buster Keaton on his sleeve.
 Bacchus bless and keep his satyr soul.

 Wild Man as Deranged Sociopath